-Suffering from numerous COVID-19 waves, the Group has noticed the increasing demand for warehouse storage and logistics service from grocery distributors, supermarkets and frozen-food outlets.
-In response to the increasing market demand from these sectors, the Group has enhanced usage efficiency of temperature-controlled storage areas at our Kwai Hei Street warehouse.
-In addition, the commencement of cold storage and logistics business of our Tsing Yi warehouse in the fourth quarter of 2021 provided us with one more cold storage facilities to dealt with the increasing demand from our customers in storage volume.
+During Hong Kong's various COVID-19 waves, the Group has noticed the increasing demand for warehouse storage and logistics service from grocery distributors, supermarkets, and frozen-food outlets.
+In response to the increasing market demand from these sectors, the Group has enhanced usage efficiency of temperature-controlled storage areas at our warehouses.
+During the current year, we maintained good relationships and stable business volume with existing customers while continued to reach out and develop business with operators in these sectors.